For every woman, motherhood is a conscious choice and an inalienable right. Fertility, however, has its time limits.

 What is exactly the oocyte cr yopreservation?

-It’s an innovative service of the Institute of Life that offers women the opportunity to “freeze” time and to choose themselves the right moment to become mothers.
+It’s an innovative service that offers women the opportunity to “freeze” time and to choose themselves the right moment to become mothers.
 The egg quantity and quality both decrease after 35 years of age, thus reducing the likelihood of a pregnancy.
 Oocyte cryopreservation is now offering a way out of this problem.

 Is it a difficult or painful process?